GerritGeeraerts/data-explorer/README.md

 The end result is a compact, enriched JSON file that contains both statistical data and natural language descriptions - perfect for pasting into LLM contexts when you need AI assistance with data-related questions.

+Check out the [example reports](./example_reports/) to see the output at each stage of the process.

 **Built as a single-file script** (`explore-data.py`) for easy copy-pasting into your projects.
 It works on directories containing multiple JSON files with the same structure, making it ideal for batch data analysis.

 ---